vBlackOut/ProxyAuth/README.md

 <br>

 ProxyAuth is an application that secures backend APIs without requiring them to implement their own security mechanisms.
-It acts as a gateway that ensures the secure transmission of internal information to the outside, encrypted with CHACHA20 (SHA-256 + ROTATE).
+It acts as a gateway that ensures the secure transmission of internal information to the outside, encrypted with CHACHA20 (HMAC SHA-256 + ROTATE).
 This allows generating a secure token, defined by a secret specified in the ProxyAuth configuration.

 **Project based on a other personal project (evolution): <a href="https://github.com/vBlackOut/rust_actixweb_token">rust_actixweb_token</a>